Workshops

 About the workshops

-Topics include understanding community assets, strengthening community partnerships, scoping a community-based project, creating a strategic project budget, and facilitating conversations.
-These workshops are open to everyone.
+CCEL workshops are designed to enhance students’ capacity to work ethically with community organizations.
 They provide participants with a great environment to explore social impact opportunities in and with the community, and to network with students across campus.

 Workshop offerings